rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 ![crw](./images/crw.png)

 <p class="warn">
 If the workspace has not been set up for you, you can create one from this devfile.
-On Code Ready Workspaces, "Create Workspace > Custom Workspace".
+On CodeReady Workspaces, "Create Workspace > Custom Workspace".
 Enter this URL to load the DO500 stack:</br>
 <a href="https://raw.githubusercontent.com/rht-labs/enablement-framework/main/codereadyworkspaces/do500-devfile.yaml">https://raw.githubusercontent.com/rht-labs/enablement-framework/main/codereadyworkspaces/do500-devfile.yaml</a>
 </p>